BBC Scotland's Hogmanay

-Hogmanay (formerly Hogmanay Live) is a New Year's Eve television special broadcast by BBC One Scotland, covering Scotland's Hogmanay festivities for New Year's Eve.
+Hogmanay (formerly Hogmanay Live) is a New Year's Eve television special broadcast by BBC One Scotland, covering Scotland's Hogmanay festivities.

-The programme in all its iterations feature a mixture of Scottish contemporary and folk music, with some past programming also featuring live coverage of parts of the Princes Street concert in Edinburgh.
-The special features coverage of the firing of Edinburgh Castle's One O'Clock Gun at midnight and the subsequent fireworks and celebrations in Edinburgh.

 Jackie Bird and Phil Cunningham often hosted together each year but from 2008 until 2019 she solely presented the programme.
 Cunningham does still appear on the programme, though not as a host.
 Carol Kirkwood reported on the 2016 edition of the show live from Edinburgh Castle.

 The show currently is hosted live from The Old Fruitmarket, Glasgow.
 Until 2013, Bird was live from Edinburgh Castle or Princes Street, but the show's producers decided that it should take place in Glasgow permanently.
 In 2019, Hogmanay Live was rebranded to Hogmanay and since then, the programme has been pre-recorded.
-The current presenters are Edith Bowman and Amy Irons.
+The current presenter is Amy Irons.
+The programme in all its iterations feature a mixture of Scottish contemporary and folk music, with some past programming also featuring live coverage of parts of the Princes Street concert in Edinburgh.

+The special features coverage of the firing of Edinburgh Castle's One O'Clock Gun at midnight and the subsequent fireworks and celebrations in Edinburgh.